 Are you ready to rock?
-Our LawBrief, Marilee Owens-Richards, shares everything you must know on the topic.
+Our LawBrief, Marilee Owens-Richards, shares everything you must know on Intellectual Property Rights in music.

 What are the steps to take to protect your music?